gtyeap87/LibrarySystems/README.md

 # Library Systems
 Description
-- Basically REST API and model design practise project.
+- Basically prototype project to explore new idea or improving existing implementation.

 Note
 - For model, endpoints and architecture design, no AI assitance is used.
 The AI usage is mainly use in realizing the code design.